TRACKING: Strong to severe storms this evening

-A Severe Thunderstorm Watch is in effect for our northern counties until 7 PM tonight.

-A Heat Advisory is in effect for much of Eastern Iowa until 8 PM tonight.

-Tonight: Strong to severe storms continue along our northern counties through the early evening.
-Storms may produce damaging wind gusts up to 70 mph, 2” hail, an isolated tornado, and several inches of rain.
-Local flash flooding may occur due to training storms or storms that form and track over the same locations.
-We’ll get a break sometime in the early evening, before storms fire out west ahead of a cold front, arrive in our area around 8-10 pm, and track through the area overnight.
+Tonight: Strong to severe storms track through the area overnight.
 This second set of storms may produce large hail and damaging wind gusts.
 Storms should exit east/southeast by early Sunday morning.
 Winds shift from southwest to northwest at 5-15 mph.
 Low temperatures are warm and are around 70 degrees.

 Sunday: Partly cloudy, but not as hot and humid for Sunday.
 Northwest winds are at 10-15 mph.
 High temperatures warm to the low to mid 80s.